 It depends on what you are trying to do, but I managed on about that comfortably.
 If you have sorted out things like a rail pass and such before hand then should be fine.
 Backpackers I stayed in were like $30 US for a bed in a dorm room, and generally I was paying < $10 a meal.
 More interesting food can often cost more of course.
-Most of the things I went to see didn't cost much to get into, biggest costs that aside really were transport. about 9 years ago
+Most of the things I went to see didn't cost much to get into, biggest costs that aside really were transport. over 10 years ago

 I reckon that'll be ok.
 No doubt accommodation will be the biggest slice of this.
 If you are planning on traveling around a bit, buy a japan rail pass BEFORE you arrive in japan and it's much cheaper! http://www.japanrailpass.net/eng/en001.html